Home

 It is thought that the Loon does not mate for life, and may have several mates during its lifetime.

-These birds can be seen in Southern Ontario as they pass through the area in the Spring, heading to their breeding grounds father north.
+These birds can be seen in Southern Ontario as they travel through the area in the Spring.

 Loons have a variety of calls, some of which are available for you to hear by clicking the links below, courtesy of the Environment Canada website.